AlanZF/AlanZF/README.md

 # Hey, my name is Alan! :man_technologist:

 <h4>I like to create things.
-I'm a technology intern and a good self-taught.<h4>
+I am a good self-taught and interested in technological solutions, digital transformation and automation..<h4>

 <a href="https://alanzf.github.io/" target="_blank">See my page here</a>